mozilla/fx-private-relay/docs/frontend-architecture.md

 using the `useRuntimeData` hook; you can find this in `/frontend/src/hooks/api/runtimeData.ts`.

-## Add a feature flag

-In `/frontend/src/config.ts`, there's a Record type definition for the `featureFlags` property.
-Add it to its key (e.g. `Record<"flag1" | "flag2", boolean>` lists two possible flags), then set its value in `next.config.js`.

-When the feature is rolled out to everyone, the flag can be removed by removing it from the mentioned `Record`.
-TypeScript will then point out everywhere it is used.

 ## Add/modify mock data

 When you create a pull request, the frontend is deployed to Netlify using the code